 This patient information leaflet focuses on uses of the medicine covered by WHO's Prequalification Team - Medicines.
-The recommendations for use are based on WHO guidelines and on information from stringent regulatory authorities.
+The recommendations for use are based on WHO guidelines and on information from stringent regulatory authorities (term to be revised).

 The medicine may be authorised for additional or different uses by national medicines regulatory authorities.